wequick/Pbind/README.md

     }];
     ```

-## Author

-galenlin, oolgloo.2012@gmail.com

 ## License

-Less is available under the MIT license.
+Pbind is available under the MIT license.
 See the LICENSE file for more info.